sunzuolei/mvo_ransac/README.md

 In order to run this algorithm on your own data, you must modify the intrinsic calibration parameters in the code.And you must change your own data file path.
 ##How to run?
 <p>First run the vs2012, you will get the 'data.dat' in the source code folder.
-<p>Second use the MATLAB run 'matlabload.m' to visualize the motion process of camera.
+<p>Second  run 'matlabload.m' by the MATLAB to visualize the motion process of camera.